ErraticPattern/obsidian-ideas/Clippings/On preprocessing EEG data.md

 ---
 # On preprocessing EEG data
 # Notes
++ This is really interesting!
+Both [[Makoto Miyakoshi]] (51:27) and [[Angel David Blanco]] have now given negative feedback about EEG quality from [[EGI]].
+Angel did say that the high channel count makes up for the lack of quality.
+I wonder however how I can know if the data quality is not too good.
 + He is a very interesting speaker.
 He finds the most interesting arguments.
 + His take on Berger being aware of the artifacts in EEG data is very interesting.
 If true, it would indeed explain why he took so long to publish his results.
 + The following is from [[Paul L. Nunez]].
 Remember this.